Ogun 2023: Akinlade, Amosun's loyalists, team up with PDP's Adebutu

 By Miftaudeen Raji

-The preferred candidate of former Governor Ibikunle Amosun of Ogun State, Adekunle Akinlade, Friday, officially joined the Peoples Democratic Party, PDP to form an alliance with Ladi Adebutu, a governorship candidate of the PDP in the state.
+The preferred candidate of former Govenror Ibikunle Amosun of Ogun State, Adekunle Akinlade, Friday, officially joined the Peoples Democratic Party, PDP to form alliance with Ladi Adebutu, a governorship candidate of the PDP in the state.

 Akinlade is said to be joining PDP to fly as the running mate of Adebutu in the Ogun 2023 governorship election.